Growing Places: Art linking people with food, farming, wellbeing, nature and landscape.

 Growing Places Walk – walks to identify and map a Growing Places Walk to celebrate regenerative farming and woodland management which increase biodiversity and ameliorate climate change.

-The Loom Wall – informed by a series of artist-led walks through the Hawkwood Estate, an artist and a craftsperson will design and build a wall to soften the interface between Stroud Community Agriculture’s operations and the gardens surrounding Hawkwood.
-The wall will incorporate art works which themselves are responses to the cultural and natural aspects of the place.
+The Loom Wall – informed by a series of artist-led walks through the Hawkwood Estate, an artist and a craftsperson have designed and built a wall to soften the interface between Stroud Community Agriculture’s operations and the gardens surrounding Hawkwood.
+The wall incorporates art works which themselves are responses to the cultural and natural aspects of the place.

-The Gingerbread House and artists residencies – the design and build of a small marquee designed & decorated to look like a gingerbread house, to be used as a resource for local artists and artists in residence, including the running of a minimum of 18 workshops.
-The House and its resident and visiting artists will immerse young and old visitors alike in the wonder of weaving a story and the astounding intricacy of the world around us.
-The Gingerbread House will be sited in various places during the project.
+The Gingerbread House and artists residencies – the design and build of a small marquee designed & decorated to look like a gingerbread house, has been used as a resource for local artists and artists in residence, and workshops.
+The House and its resident and visiting artists has offered young and old visitors alike the wonder of weaving a story and the astounding intricacy of the world around us.

 Community Family Tree – the distribution of woodblock prints to commemorate peoples’ involvement with associated tree planting and woodland management around the Growing Places Walk and to act as a link to an online map for future generations to visit.